Oil rig explodes in Louisiana lake, injuries reported

 KENNER, La.
 (AP) — An oil rig exploded Sunday night in Lake Pontchartrain in St. Charles Parish, a Louisiana police department said.

-There were “a lot of injuries,” many of them serious, with at least six confirmed and more expected, McGregor said.
+There were “a lot of injuries,” many of them serious, with at least seven confirmed and more expected, McGregor said.

+Initial reports said six people were injured and one person was missing.

+Five of the injured were taken to University Medical Center with “blast type injuries and burns” and are in critical condition, said Mike Guillot, director of East Jefferson Emergency Medical Services.
+The other two are in stable condition at East Jefferson General Hospital.
+Search and rescue efforts were continuing as of Sunday night.
+No deaths have been reported.

 Reports came into the Emergency Operations center around 7:15 p.m. of fire and smoke being seen from Lake Pontchartrain, Jefferson Parish spokesman Antwan Harris said in a news release Sunday night.